 The Metro-Detroit Chapter of For A Day

-The For a Day Foundation, a 501(C)(3) organization formerly operated as Queen for a Day, is committed to creating emotionally therapeutic experiences for seriously ill children and providing them and their families with a joyful and much needed diversion from the strain of chronic treatment.
+For a Day, a 501(C)(3) organization is committed to creating emotionally therapeutic experiences for seriously ill children and providing them and their families with a joyful and much needed diversion from the strain of chronic treatment.
 We use role models, make believe, and play therapy to give each child the opportunity to imagine and live out a fantasy while experiencing a moment of the childhood they all deserve.

 Participating Michigan hospitals: William Beaumont-Royal Oak, St. John

 Hospital-Grosse Pointe, Children's Hospital of Michigan-Detroit, Mott

 Children's Hospital-Ann Arbor, Sparrow Hospital-Lansing, Hurley Hospital-Flint and DeVos Children's Hospital-Grand Rapids.

 Visits with children also take place at Camp Quality-Fenton, Camp

 Quality-Traverse City, Gilda's Club-Royal Oak.
 FAD also does individual visits for

 children at home or in the hospital.